 C3.ai DTI annually makes up to 10 competitive awards of up to $50,000 each to faculty at member institutions, to develop undergraduate and graduate level courses that teach Digital Transformation Science.
 Course topics will include AI and IoT techniques, cybersecurity, privacy, ethics, and robust machine learning.

 The C3.ai DTI Visiting Scholars will be required to teach at least one self-contained course module (15-30 hours podium time that will be recorded and curated) to be webcast to the Consortium Partners and Industry Partners.
 Scholars are also expected to teach one Industry Short Course.
 Distance learning curricula (on platforms such as Coursera or edX) are encouraged.

 Data Analytics Platform

 C3.ai DTI will host an elastic cloud, big data, development, and operating platform, including the C3 AI Suite hosted in a Microsoft Azure instance, for the purpose of supporting C3.ai DTI research, curriculum development, and classwork.
-In addition, UC Berkeley and UIUC will provide additional elastic cloud computing and storage resources, including use of the National Center for Supercomputing Applications (NCSA) Blue Waters supercomputer at UIUC and Lawrence Berkeley National Laboratory’s National Energy Research Scientific Computing Center (NERSC).
+UC Berkeley and UIUC will provide additional scientific computing resources, including use of the National Center for Supercomputing Applications (NCSA) Blue Waters supercomputer at UIUC and Lawrence Berkeley National Laboratory’s National Energy Research Scientific Computing Center (NERSC).

 These resources will be available to award recipients to conduct research on the development of AI machine learning algorithms, data security techniques, and cyber security methodologies related specifically to AI and IoT.
 The AI/Machine Learning and Data Analytics platform will also serve as an instructional and research platform for Digital Transformation Science courses.